LeeSherwin/globalapi/source/index.html.md

 ### Response Content

-The returned "Data" field contains an integer represents the timestamp in milliseconds adjusted to Singapore time.
+The returned "Data" field contains an integer representing the timestamp in milliseconds adjusted to Singapore time.

 # Market Data